This tutorial demonstrates how to do a sensitivity analysis in Excel.

 Single-Input Data Tables

-4. This will amend the formula in cell c8 for each row in the data table, picking up the values in Column B (i.e., 6, 9, 18, and 24) in place of the value 12 in C6.
+- This changes the formula in cell C8 to pick up each value in Column B (i.e., 6, 9, 18, and 24) in place of the value 12 in C6.
 Click OK.

-Consider the following worksheet.
+Consider the worksheet below.

 In this scenario, both the term and the interest rate are going to be variables.
 In the PMT formula held in C8, the value in C6 is replaced by the row values in Rows 9 to 12; and the value in C4 is replaced by the column values in Columns C to L.

 - First, highlight the data table.

 - Then in the Ribbon, go to Data > What-If Analysis > Data Table…

 - For the Row input cell, select C5 (the interest rate), and in the Column input cell, select C6 (the term).

 - Click OK.
 Excel fills in the scenario table, as pictured below.